top of page

 • 2 min read

-If you've been searching for back pain treatment, neck pain relief, or sciatica therapy, you're not alone.
+If you've been searching for myotherapy for back pain treatment, neck pain relief, or sciatica therapy, you're not alone.
 These are some of the most common health concerns.
 But what’s the best type of therapy to help?

 Many people are torn between myotherapy and massage therapy.
 While both involve hands-on techniques to relieve muscle tension, they differ in purpose, approach, and outcomes.
-In this blog, we’ll explain the difference—so you can choose the treatment that’s right for your body.
+In this blog, we’ll explain the differences—so you can choose the treatment that’s right for your body.

 • Back pain